russross/blackfriday/mmark2rfc.md

 *  Citations must be included in the text before the `{backmatter}` starts. otherwise they are not available in the appendix.
 *  Inline Attribute Lists must be given *before* the block element.
-*  Mmark cannot parse @RFC728 markdown.
+*  Mmark cannot correctly parse @RFC728 markdown.
 *  Multiple terms and definitions are not supported in definition lists.
-*  Mmark only passes about 60% of the tests of CommonMark.
 *  Mmark uses two scans when converting a document and does not build an internal AST of the document, this means it can not adhere 100% to the [CommonMark] specification, however the CommonMark test suite is used when